Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - Paul's fashion should now be immaculate after uncloaking and in death.
 - "Who Needs Rock?" bingo goal progress is now properly marked when trading zyme to Lenny after getting a LAM from El Rey.
 - Karkians in the MJ12 Lab (Mission 5) will now properly go hostile and try to escape regardless of how the door is opened.
+- Player clones spawned by Crowd Control can now use defensive augs, speed, cloak, medkits, biocells, and fire extinguishers that the player had when the clone was spawned.
 </details>